 1Fill out the appropriate search request form:

 2Deliver the following documents by mail or in person:

-- The original of a recent medical and psychosocial assessment confirming the mandator’s incapacity or a recent report from the executive director of a health or social services institution, with an affidavit establishing your interest with regard to the mandator.
-No photocopy, unless certified by a notary, will be accepted as proof of incapacity;
+- The original and a photocopy of a recent medical and psychosocial evaluation noting the incapacity of the mandator or a recent report from the director general of a health or social services institution, accompanied by a sworn statement establishing your interest in the mandator.
+No photocopy, unless certified by a notary, is accepted as proof of incapacity.

 Chambre des notaires du Québec